xboxfox/openiBoot/README.md

 **Run the client:**
 `../utils/oibc/oibc`

-*NOTE: You cannot install openiboot on an iPhone 4, iPad or new bootrom 3GS/iPT2G - you can only run it*
+*NOTE: You cannot install openiboot on an iPhone 4, iPad or new bootrom 3GS/iPT2G (MC Model)- you can only run it*

 You should now see the same output on your computer, as is on your phone's screen.